writechoiceorg/rocketlawyer/pages/rocketdocument-embedded-ux.md

 }
 ```

-> **Note:**
-> - Token content has been redacted for security reasons.
+> **Note:** Token content has been redacted for security reasons.

 ### Step 2: Create the Interview

 > **Assumptions:**
 > - You have the `templateId` for the template to base the interview on.
-In this guide, we're using a Lease Agreement `templateId`.
+This guide uses a Lease Agreement `templateId`.
 For other document types, use the corresponding `templateId`.
 > - You have a valid `partnerEndUserId`.

 **Request**